100 Notable alumni of

 -

-Herman Edwards Jr. is an American football coach and former player.
+Herman Montmartre Edwards is an American football coach and former player.
 He played cornerback in the National Football League (NFL) for ten seasons, primarily with the Philadelphia Eagles.
 Edwards was also a head coach in the NFL from 2001 to 2008 with the New York Jets and Kansas City Chiefs.
 Following the conclusion of his NFL coaching career, Edwards was a football analyst at ESPN from 2009 to 2017.
 He later served as the head coach of the Arizona State Sun Devils from 2018 to 2022.

 -